top of page

 38. Host plant for 41 different species of butterflies/moths; Scrub Jays; Wrens

-American Goldfinches will feast on California Bush sunflower seeds during their fall migration, as well as niger seed put out in feeders.
-Cactus Wrens feed on Yucca nectar; the Yucca Moth mates and lays eggs while pollinating the plant.
+American goldfinches will feast on the seeds of Common sunflower as well as niger seed put out in feeders.
+Cactus Wrens feed on Yucca nectar--the Yucca moth mates and lays eggs while pollinating the plant.

 IMG_1320.JPG